The hardware requirements greatly depend on your use case. However, you can find a general evaluation and some example installations below.

 Elasticsearch

-Elasticsearch is more memory hungry than the rest of the stack.
-It should mostly be light on CPU though.
-Elasticsearch provides a good guide on the hardware requirements.
+Elasticsearch is a memory demanding process compared to the rest modules of the stack, but it should not have high CPU usage.
+Elasticsearch provides a good guide on Elasticearch’s hardware requirements.

 Services